alam1234/Calculator/README.md

 This is a simple calculator test project.
 JUnit4 framework is used for unit testing.

-eclipse is used to compile and run the project.
+Programming language Java of version 1.8 is used to solve the problem.
-Java 1.8 version is used.
+Eclipse is used to compile and run the project.

 Please follow below steps to run the JUnit4 test suite.